cstettler/poc-thymeleaf-pattern-library/README.md

 - execute `./mvnw clean install`
 - start pattern library application via `java -jar poc-thymeleaf-pattern-library-application/target/poc-thymeleaf-pattern-library-application-0.0.1-SNAPSHOT.jar`
-- use resulting jar file `poc-thymeleaf-pattern-library-components/target/poc-thymeleaf-pattern-library-components-0.0.1-SNAPSHOT.jar` as dependency in application
+- use resulting jar file `poc-thymeleaf-pattern-library-components/target/poc-thymeleaf-pattern-library-components-0.0.1-SNAPSHOT.jar` (contains all UI components) as dependency in application
+- use resulting jar file `poc-thymeleaf-pattern-library-dialect/target/poc-thymeleaf-pattern-library-dialect-0.0.1-SNAPSHOT.jar` (contains the custom Thymeleaf dialect) as dependency in application

-## Improvements
+## Improvement Ideas

-- support component dialect when using UI components (e.g. https://github.com/Serbroda/thymeleaf-component-dialect or https://github.com/blynx/thymeleaf-fertilizer-dialect-playground)
+### Application
 - use fingerprinting and caching provided by Spring Boot
 - support component documentation as part of UI component module (<component>.md)
-- demonstrate unit testing of UI components
 - demonstrate integration testing of UI components via pattern library application (e.g. using Playwright)
-- use more specific root folder for UI components (to avoid collisions on class path)
 - support / demonstrate bundling and tree-shaking in consuming application

+### Components
+- demonstrate unit testing of UI components
 - add versioning to component library
 - add version-based scoping for css selectors

-## Learnings

-- templates need to be referred to without leading slash, otherwise template cannot be found when running application from jar (probably due to different classloader hierarchy in fat jar)

-## To-Dos
+### Dialect
 - support arbitrary attributes on dialect components (pass onto "root" element, or first, if no root defined)
 - introduce list component with complex model object
-- strategy for registering components (with static and classpath-based implementation)
+- support strategy for registering components (with static and classpath-based implementation)

-- separate maven module for component dialect
+## Important Learnings

+- templates need to be referred to without leading slash, otherwise template cannot be found when running application from jar (probably due to different classloader hierarchy in fat jar)